-In spite of the research suggesting that even +/-10-degrees may be conservative, Felt’s claim that the new AR is 1.4% more aerodynamically efficient in overall conditions than the previous iteration is based on an equally conservative industry standard of a 90/10 distribution to weight the time spent riding within that +/- 10-degree range.
+In spite of the research suggesting that even +/-10 degrees may be conservative, Felt’s claim that the new AR is 1.4 percent more aerodynamically efficient in overall conditions than the previous iteration is based on an equally conservative industry standard of a 90/10 distribution to weight the time spent riding within that +/- 10 degree range.

-Michael White, Felt’s senior marketing and communications manager, explains that Felt defines their use of the term “overall conditions” as a weighted calculation in which “90% of the cyclist’s time is spent riding between -10 and 10 degrees of yaw, and the remaining 10% of time is spent riding between both -20 to -10 degrees and 10 to 20 degrees of yaw.”
-Keep in mind, this is also assuming you’re riding alone; if you’re in a paceline or group, you’ll spend even more than 90% of your time between -10 and 10-degrees.
+Michael White, Felt’s senior marketing and communications manager, explains that Felt defines their use of the term “overall conditions” as a weighted calculation in which “90 percent of the cyclist’s time is spent riding between -10 and 10 degrees of yaw, and the remaining 10 percent of the time is spent riding between both -20 to -10 degrees and 10 to 20 degrees of yaw.”
+Keep in mind, this is also assuming you’re riding alone; if you’re in a paceline or group, you’ll spend even more than 90 percent of your time between -10 and 10-degrees.